 Select the Stacking Management icon.
-It is located in the Review section.
 The Stacking Management window appears.
 You may have to adjust the options in the Column button to get the window to appear exactly the same.

 Modify the Orientation Name for each ply as shown.
 You will use the Multiple Row Edition icon or the contextual menu.